“The best Belgian theme park… and the home of Kondaa!”

 Did you know that Walibi was once home to various Belgian cartoon heroes?
 One of them was Lucky Luke, a cowboy which lent his name to the park’s Far West village: Lucky Luke City.
 And although Walibi lost this license, the top attractions in this zone remind us of the past.
 These include Dalton Terror (an 80-metre free fall tower) and Calamity Mine.
 This mine train coaster is clearly inspired by Disney’s Big Thunder Mountain, but it’s considerably smaller.
 There’s 800 metres of track and the top speed is approximately 50 km/h.
 Despite those limited figures, Calamity Mine is an excellent family roller coaster.
 You once again shouldn’t expect the smoothest ride, but I don’t find that disturbing in this case.

 Exotic World is the epicentre of Walibi’s current expansion phase.
-It will be home to the tallest and fastest roller coaster of the Benelux soon, but Exotic World already got a roller coaster addition in 2018.
+The first big addition came in 2018.
 It’s called Tiki-Waka and this is a family coaster manufactured by Gerstlauer.
 Their rides usually aren’t that extraordinary.
 But when it comes to family roller coasters, Gerstlauer performs excellently.
 That’s not different in this case.
 Tiki-Waka is a nice family ride and the vehicles race over the tracks with an incredible smoothness.
 Although this definitely isn’t the ultimate sensation, I actually think that it’s one of my favourite roller coasters at Walibi.
 This is partly due to the theme: Tiki-Waka’s Polynesian decoration looks fresh and elaborate.
 The station building is actually so pretty that it wouldn’t feel out of place at a Disney theme park.
 Nice job, Walibi.

-From the oldest to the most recently opened roller coaster at Walibi Belgium.
-Fun Pilot is actually so new that it still smelled of fresh paint during our visit.
+Credit hunters also shouldn’t miss a ride on Fun Pilot, the park’s recently opened family coaster.
 The station and the queue are quite attractive thanks to their cartoonish decor.
 It even reminds me of The Barnstormer at Magic Kingdom.
 The ride itself isn’t that special, but it’s wonderfully smooth and rather fast for beginners.
 Great addition to Walibi’s children’s area.

 In 2016, Walibi Belgium presented a world novelty that counts both as roller coaster and water attraction.
 We’re talking about Pulsar, a Power Splash by Mack Rides.
 What makes this attraction unique is its combination of forward and backward launches with a refreshing splash at the end.
 It requires a fairly complex technique and strict timing, but the result is stunning.
 Pulsar is a real treat for both spectators and passengers.
 The station building looks great and IMAscore composed an impressive soundtrack exclusively for Pulsar.
 The actual ride is short, but surprisingly intense.
 Those three launches feel much more powerful than they look and the final splash is literally gigantic.
 As a result, it’s possible to conclude your ride on Pulsar completely soaked.
 Nevertheless, we discovered that the 3rd row is a pretty safe place to remain mostly dry.
 Awesome attraction.